Walkaway Joe: Background and composition

-Matthew McConaughey appears in the music video.

 The song appeared in the CBS show Touched by an Angel.
 Episode 512 of the show entitled "Fool For Love" was based on the song.

 Critical reception

-Thom Jurek described the song favorably in his review of Hearts in Armor, saying, "Yearwood's telling the story she tells best, working-class love gone bad."
+AllMusic editor Thom Jurek described the song favorably in his review of Hearts in Armor, saying, "Yearwood's telling the story she tells best, working-class love gone bad."
+Pan-European magazine Music & Media wrote, "This Georgia girl is on everybody's mind in the US.
+This Eagle-esque ballad gets more depth by Don Henley's harmony vocals.
+The Irish are no longer alone in loving folk's baby, country; the Swedes are into it too."
 In a review of Yearwood's 1997 greatest-hits package (Songbook) A Collection of Hits, Gordon Ely of the Richmond Times said, "It's not just a great song.
 It's memorable and only a shade shy of pure poetry.
 And it will be with us for a long time."

-The song was nominated for Best Country Vocal Performance, Female at the 1994 Grammy Awards.

-Chart performance

-"Walkaway Joe" debuted at number 60 on the U.S. Billboard Hot Country Singles & Tracks for the week of November 7, 1992.